Teach with Code.X

 Volunteering Timeline

-• January - February: Instructor application open
+• March: Instructor application open

-• March: Instructor interviews, including up to two interview rounds with Code.X and partner organization staff
+• April: Instructor interviews, including up to two interview rounds with Code.X and partner organization staff

-• April: Instructor confirmation and travel booking
+• April - May: Instructor confirmation and travel booking

-• April - June: Remote training sessions with the teaching team
+• May - June: Remote training sessions with the teaching team

 • July: Summer programs